perletero2/RMIA/README.md

 - curseforge

 ## List of Icons made from PNG
-#### Icons mabe by convertig PNG image to SVG, just for testing, quality to be perfected.
+#### Icons mabe by convertig PNG image to SVG, just for testing, poor quality, don't use.

 - xclicker